dutch-and-bold/laravel-docker/README.md

 ## Laravel

-This package was made to work for Laravel out of the box.
+This package is made to work for Laravel out of the box.
 It supports features such as a supervised queue or the scheduler out of the box.

 ### Queue Worker